Beta-alumina solid electrolyte: ZEBRA

+Stationary energy storage, particularly the segments with 2-12 h half cycle time, appear to be well-suited for sodium-beta alumina batteries.
+General Electric attempted to commercialized ZEBRA batteries for stationary energy storage in 2011–2015, but failed to do so.
+It appears, that the reasons for the GE's failure were technical rather than economical.
+IMore specifically, the degradation of beta-alumina, such as the formation of sodium metal dendrites between the grains in the solid electrolyte, seems to be the main reason for a poor adoption of this technology in all market niches.

 Doping

 Currently the research on the topic of doping the crystal structure of the solid electrolyte could lead to more favourable characteristics of the material.
 When adding iron over the composition range, it could reach higher ionic conductivity with respect to the undoped version.
 The concentration and type of dopant are the variables that can change the properties of the material.
 Using high amounts of doping has as counterproductive negative effect that the electrical conductivity of the electrolyte rises.
 Research is focussed on finding the trade-off between ionic and electrical conductivity.